 Tip: If unfinished wood surfaces are encapsulated, they are clean, even to black glove standards.

 Now, to air testing.
 As noted elsewhere, least one study has shown that aggressive testing is more accurate than passive testing.
 When I write up a mold inspection report for my clients (for use with remediators), these are the points that are made:

 - Post-remediation testing is to be done by an independent inspector, not by the remediation company.
 Not only is it a conflict of interest for a remediator to test his own work, but inadequate testing may result.
-For example:

 Samples may be taken while the negative air machine is still running;

 Samples may be taken next to the negative air machine, on a tripod, when the machine has just been turned off;

 There is almost a written guarantee that passive samples would be taken, rather than aggressive samples.
 That is, a sampler would be set up on a tripod, without stirring up dust.

 In all three of these examples, the remediator would be testing the effectiveness of the negative air machine more than the diligence of his team.
 It should be noted that even independent inspectors typically do passive testing, i.e., setting up a tripod without stirring up dust.

 - Aggressive testing is to be done by an independent inspector.
 He may use the tripod, but he must stir up the air, starting from the floor, around the tripod.
 It’s easier just to put the canister on or near the floor and stir up the area by the floor.
 This type of testing provides a much better sense of the cleanliness of the remediated area and the degree to which mold spores have been removed.

 - My guidelines suggest that post-remediation test results should show levels of Aspergillus/Penicillium-like spores in the low single digits for the raw counts, which would typically be under 100 spores per cubic meter.
 These numbers may be a little higher in unfinished areas.